Republican candidates for Utah's open US House seat split on aid for Ukraine

 Kennedy and JR Bird, mayor of the northeast Utah town of Roosevelt, said that while it pains them to see Ukraine devastated by war, it is not in the best interest of U.S. officials to continue funding their fight.

 Republicans in Congress have been similarly split on whether to keep sending urgently needed weaponry to Ukraine.
-The Ukrainian military endured major setbacks during a monthslong funding impasse on Capitol Hill and had since burned through foreign aid faster than anticipated.
+The Ukrainian military endured major setbacks during a monthslong funding impasse on Capitol Hill and has since burned through foreign aid faster than expected.

 Bird, who promoted himself as the only candidate from a rural part of the district, said the U.S. needs to shift focus from military funding to hitting Russia with stronger sanctions.
 He criticized President Joe Biden's administration for what he sees as throwing money at the problem when there are more strategic ways for the U.S. to assert its influence.

-Kennedy agreed, adding that he would push for the U.S. to seize Russian assets and “make them pay for the mess that they've created for us.”
+Kennedy agreed, adding that he would urge the U.S. to seize Russian assets and “make them pay for the mess that they've created for us.”

 “We cannot be the police officer of the whole world,” Kennedy said.
 “We don't have the money to do all this.
 Our grandchildren don't deserve us to rack up more national debt to support international wars that are not directly in our national security interest.”